JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 To show advanced options, use `-X`.

 ### `-X`
-* Display information about advanced options and exit.
-These options are currently unstable: their names and behaviour may be changed without notice.
+* Display information about the advanced options and exit.
+These options are currently unstable: their names and behavior may be changed without notice.

 ### `-kotlin-home <path>`
-* Specify a custom path to Kotlin compiler used for the discovery of runtime libraries.
+* Specify a custom path to the Kotlin compiler used for the discovery of runtime libraries.

 ### `-P plugin:<pluginId>:<optionName>=<value>`
 * Pass an option to a Kotlin compiler plugin.